Iowa probing abuse allegations at home for troubled youths

+An advocacy organization in the state of Washington alleged earlier this year that foster children from there were being held against their will at the Clarinda, Iowa, facility, were subjected to excessive restraint and were verbally abused.

-CLARINDA, Iowa (AP) — Two Iowa departments say they’re investigating complaints of restraints, assault and sexual abuse at a foster home and treatment facility for troubled youths from Iowa and other states.
+CLARINDA, Iowa — Two Iowa departments are investigating complaints of restraints, assault and abuse at a foster home and treatment facility for troubled youths from Iowa and other states, officials said.

-The Des Moines Register reports that Iowa’s Human Services and Inspections and Appeals departments are looking into the allegations against Clarinda Academy in Clarinda and into any problems at Woodward Academy in the central Iowa community of Woodward.
+The Des Moines Register reported that Iowa’s Human Services and Inspections and Appeals departments are looking into the allegations against Clarinda Academy in the southwest Iowa community of Clarinda and into any problems at Woodward Academy in the central Iowa community of Woodward.
 Both are owned by Alabama-based Sequel Youth and Family Services.

 A federally mandated protection and advocacy organization in the state of Washington alleged earlier this year that foster children were being held against their will at the Clarinda facility, were subjected to excessive restraint and were verbally abused.